ABHIRAM1234/Air-Quality-Index/README.md

 - In Html_data.ipynb I have written code to dynamically download html pages by using 'url'
 - In **AQI_Plot.ipynb** I took the average of **PM2.5** feature and stored it in a list.
 I also plotted the data of every year
 - I have imported all the functions from **AQI_Plot** into Combine_data.ipynb.
 I scraped every html file created in **Html_data.ipynb** using **BeautifulSoup**.
 At the end of the notebook I removed features that had null values or was not needed.
 I combined the data taken from both sources and created a csv file in **excel** dialect.
 I read the csv file using pandas and stored it in a datframe so I can continue
+- The dependent feature is **PM2.5** and all other features are independent features

+## Feature Engineering
+- Checked for null values by using pandas and seaborn
+- Pairplot to for multivaraite analysis
+- Correletaion matrix with heatmap

+### Feature Importance
+Since there are many independent features we can get the importance of each feature and the higher the score the more important the feature is.
+The feature importance is an inbuilt class that comes with **Tree Bases Regressor**.
+I used **Extra Tree Regressor** for extracting the top ten features

+## Machine Learning Models Used
+1. Linear Regression
+2. Ridge/Lasso Regression
+3. Logistic Regression
+4. Multinomial Naïve Bayes
+5. Decision Tree
+6. Gradient Boosting Classifier
+7. Random Forest Classifier
+8. K-Nearest Neighbours
+9. Support Vector Machine-Linear Kernel
+10. Ada Boost
+11. XG Boost

+### Regression Evaluvation Metrics:
+- Mean Absolute Error(MAE)
+- Mean Squared Error(MSE)
+- Root Mean Squared Error(RMSE)